-It was a brutal winter weather weekend for the U.S. It was a sober reminder that those who move cargo and the cargo they move are always threatened by severe weather.
+The winter of 2021 was one for the record books, with several major winter storms battering the U.S. It was a sober reminder that those who move cargo and the cargo they move are always threatened by severe weather.
 The wheels of the economy are literally wheels—wheels that have to keep turning.
-This weekend proved more dangerous than most, however, as tornadoes and severe winter storms pummeled the U.S. on Friday and Saturday.

 Even those that were more fortunate were still far from safe.
 Commercial drivers passing through Minnesota saw 21 tractor-trailers jackknifed by the time the heavy snowstorm passed.
 In southeastern Wyoming, wind speeds reached almost 80 semi-toppling miles-per-hour along I-80—and a 118 mph wind gust was recorded in Clark.